This article will help you:

 Within Amplitude Experiment, the Experiment Analysis view is where you’ll find the details of your experiment.
-Visible on the Analysis card under the Analyze tab, it gives you a convenient way to quickly take in the most important, high-level statistical measurements that help you determine whether your experiment was a success.
+Visible on the Analysis card under the Activity tab, it gives you a convenient way to quickly take in the most important, high-level statistical measurements that help you determine whether your experiment was a success.

 In this article, we will briefly describe what each of the columns in this table means, and how they relate to your experiment.